 208. Hardy Silent Check Husky Multiplier.
 3 1/4" diam. , 1 1/2" overall width.
 Ridged brass foot, heavy nickel silver 2 screw line guard, easy change spool release, currently RHW but reversible, (instructions on U Tube).
 Very minor absence of finish near the handle -- about 1/4" worth, otherwise excellent plus condition with original blue/white case.
 Came to me with a WF9F line that I removed for its unpleasant discoloration.
 Holds the 9 wt line plus 200 yds.
 20# test backing.
 Just a super traditional multiplier with a great non cork incredibly smooth disc drag ahead of its time for engineering.
 Part of the Lightweight series from Hardy likely 1970's manufacture.
 Quite a nice performing reel for salmon or other big fish and proud to be mounted on your favorite bamboo 9' 8/9 wt rod.
 I used this reel in Alaska some years ago with absolutely no failure with Silvers and Chums.
 A great undervalued reel in its size and performance range. $225.

 209. Abel Big Game model No. 2.
 3 1/4" diameter, 1 1/8" overall width, contoured ebony handle, perforated front plate, solid verso, serial number 3083, RHW, silent drag, distinctive smooth click retrieve and stunning black glossy unblemished anodized finish.
 Just a perfect 6/7 wt reel.
-This example comes to me in an exquisite mahogany presentation box form fitted for the reel with a green baize interior and elegant brass hinges and fittings.
+This example comes to me in an exquisite mahogany presentation box likely contracted by Abel form fitted for the reel with a green baize interior and elegant brass hinges and fittings.
 This was a conservation organization gift to the owner for honorable effort.
 Although complete on its own, I can provide an Abel neoprene case that might have accompanied the reel along with the custom box.
 Just a super elegant piece of angling culture in an eminently useable format.
 Mint unused condition.
 The reel specific box alone likely cost neighborhood $200 to produce.
 Selling the reel, fitted box, and useful neoprene Abel case (with compliments) for $375.
 Would make an extraordinary gift for a sport.

 210. Orvis DXR 9/10 plus spare spool.
 Made by Lamson for Orvis one of the finest reasonably priced range of reels ever to be contracted by Orvis.
 LHW but convertible, black satin finish, blue DXR logo, Orvis back plate center disc, 11 position easily accessed detente disc drag adjust to the verso and put up in a lovely piggy back suede case for both reel and spool, compliments yours truly.
 Reel carries a FF9FS line in about unused condition; spool has backing only.
 Drag adjustment is full range from very light to train stopping tough and is a wonderful well priced, and I might add, underappreciated reel for money.
 Primary reel or back up to your Bogdan, Pate or Charlton.
 Excellent condition. $225.